Groot-me/NotWireshark/README.md

 # NotWireshark

-A packet capture like wireshark but in python
+A packet capture like wireshark but in python,it generate a .pcap file more complete in /root/NotWireshark/ usable with Wireshark itself

 **Usage**